singhprincejeet/sentiment_analysis/README.md

  **Run 8** - Same as above but removed many punctuation delimiters, i.e. kept emoticons and punctuation such as !! ??.
  **Run 9** - Same as above, but did not use stemmer.
 Idea: maybe stemmer gets rid of elongated words that may be useful for classification.
  **Run 10** - Same as above did not use stemmer or tf-idf (also no word count).
 Idea:  Maybe too much weight is being put on unique words, but these words are not relevant for the sentiment of the document.
- **Run 11** - Added separate emoticon count features, otherwise same as run 9.
+ **Run 11** - Added separate emoticon count features, otherwise same as run 9 (with tf-idf).
 Idea: rather than just keeping emoticons as part of tokens, i.e. as in the bag of words model, pre-classify the emoticons as either positive or negative emoticons, similar to how we counted positive and negative words.
+ **Run 12** - TODO: Maybe remove punctuation again as we were doing before Run 8, so the emoticons will not show as features themselves, but this time we will have just the emoticon count as a feature.
+ **Run 13** - TODO: Give more weight to the added features that seem to have slightly improved the accuracy...
+ **Run ..** - TODO: Only relevant sentiment bearing words and emoticon counts

 - We noticed this did not improve results, in fact made it worse because the many positive words were often used in a negative context and vice-versa.